veatla/ts-to-yaml/README.md

 # TypeScript Types to Swagger(YAML) Schema

-I can't find a app where I can convert TS Type to YAML, so I made this.
+I can't find an app where I can convert TS Type to YAML, so I made this.
 Currently It's works with simple types/interfaces

 ## Todo list